nsagora/peppermint/README.md

 ### Predicates

-The `Predicate` represents the core `protocol` and has the role to `evaluate` if an input matches on a given validation predicate.
+The `Predicate` represents the core `protocol` and has the role to `evaluate` if an input matches on a given validation condition.

 Out of the box, `ValidationToolkit` comes with the following two predicates, which allow developers to compose predicates specific to the project needs.